tomasanda/assignment-gis/README.md

 - The shortest route from railway station A to railway station B
 - The shortest route from railway station A to railway station B with a stop in the station C
 - Cycle route which has the most intersection with rivers
+- MassDEP Oil and/or Hazardous Material Sites with Activity and Use Limitations (AUL) - heatmap

 **Data source**:
 - [Mass.gov](https://www.mass.gov/service-details/massgis-data-layers)